 I was born in Krakow, Poland to Holocaust survivors.
 At the age of 3, my family moved to Israel.
 I wanted to be a journalist, but then, at the age of 14, my family moved again – this time to Australia.
 My minimal knowledge of English forced me to ‘do better’ in the sciences at school and university.
 I completed a Bachelor of Science degree at the University of NSW, majoring in Mathematics and Psychology.

-I come from a creative family of authors, film reviewers, producers, directors and cinematographers.
+I come from a creative family of authors, poets, musicians, photographers, film reviewers, producers, directors, animators and cinematographers.

 I met my amazing partner, Peter, in the early days of my computer career.
-We have been together for over 40 years and have worked together in the computer industry – designing and writing computer systems for various businesses.
+We have been together for over 40 years and initially worked for 25 years in the computer industry – designing and writing computer systems for various businesses.
 We later started a manufacturing business, using computer-controlled lasers to cut Australian animal shapes into wood to produce giftware such as coasters and tablemats.
 After that we started a business cooking and delivering European style hearty soups and meals.
 But I can no longer look at another onion.

 Searching for the Bipolar diagnosis for our youngest daughter Natasha, led Natasha and myself to write our first book “The Bi-Polar Express” and our second book “Panic Stations along The Bi-Polar Express” continues her roller-coaster ride.

 We lived in one of the beautiful sandy beach suburbs of Sydney, but we have since moved west to the misty Blue Mountains.
 I love my family, my dog and cats, cooking, history and world affairs.
 I am an animal activist.
 We have 2 daughters, 1 dog & various cats (and no longer any fish).

 I was born and raised in the eastern suburbs of Sydney, Australia.
 The city life made me more mad than my Bipolar and Anxiety did, so I moved to Wentworth Falls in the Blue Mountains for some peace and sanity.